 \subsection{The normalisation}

-{The normalisation} is uniquely set by the temperature, the emitting area and the distance to the source as follows from Stefan–Boltzmann law.
-Therefore given any prior constraints on the emitting area and temperature \cite[e.g.][]{Sneppen2023}, one can translate any normalisation to an inferred distance.
+is determined by the emitting area and the distance to the source.
+Therefore given any prior constraints on the emitting area \cite[e.g.][]{Sneppen2023}, one can translate any normalisation to an inferred distance.
 As shown in the right panel of Fig. \ref{fig:landscape}, this implies that the best-fit distance varies across the parameter-landscape.
 Note, one could also define the emitting area directly from the expansion velocity of the blackbody and the time since merger, which would mainly emphasise the generic relationship between emitting area and inferred distance not the subtler dependence on the normalisation parameter.
-Using a strong prior on the cosmological distance [such as provided by surface brightness fluctuations \citep{Cantiello2018}, the fundamental plane \citep{Hjorth2017} or the expanding photosphere method \citep{Sneppen2023}], one could further constrain the cooling-rate $\alpha$, the velocity $\beta$ or $T_{\rm emitted}$.
+Using a strong prior on the cosmological distance [such as provided by surface brightness fluctuations \citep{Cantiello2018}, the fundamental plane \citep{Hjorth2017} or the expanding photosphere method \citep{Sneppen2023_H0}], one could further constrain the cooling-rate $\alpha$, the velocity $\beta$ or $T_{\rm emitted}$.
 That is that underlying parameters of the blackbody must not only satisfy a goodness-of-fit but also fall within a limited cosmological range in distance.
-For instance, the parts of the parameter-landscape which yield luminosity distances within 3$\sigma$ agreement of $d_L=44.5 \pm 0.6$ reported in \citep{Sneppen2023} are indicated by the red hatched region.
-However, given the sizeable statistical and systematic uncertainties in measuring cosmological distances and the relatively small variations in the inferred distance found across the parameter-landscape, invoking a prior on $d_L$ is unlikely to provide tight constraints on other parameters (especially in comparison with the significant variation of $\chi^2$ illustrated in the left panel of Fig. \ref{fig:landscape}).
+For instance, the parts of the parameter-landscape which yield luminosity distances within 2$\sigma$ agreement of $D_L=44.5 \pm 0.8$ reported in \citep{Sneppen2023_H0} are indicated by the blue hatched region.
+However, given the sizeable statistical and systematic uncertainties in measuring cosmological distances and the relatively small variations in the inferred distance found across the parameter-landscape, invoking a prior on $D_L$ is unlikely to provide tight constraints on other parameters.